 How has Carroll enriched your growth as a person outside of the skills you’re learning in the classroom?

-Being a theatre major I am allowed to work in the TAM office as the College of Arts and Science Recruitment Fellow, where I get to work with all kinds of majors to reach out to perspective students.
+Being a theatre major I am allowed to work in the Theatre and Arts Management (TAM) office as the College of Arts and Science Recruitment Fellow, where I get to work with all kinds of majors to reach out to perspective students.
 I’ve also been given the opportunity to be the president of the Carroll Players, along with being involved in a show every semester that I have been at Carroll.
 Outside of the theatre department I am an orientation mentor.
 Throughout all of these activities I’ve been able to interact with all kinds of different people in a variety of majors.
 This ability to get so involved in our Carroll community is one of my favorite parts of being a student here.

 If you were recommending your major to a prospective student, what would you tell them?

 I’d recommend that they ask about everything that they are interested in.
 Carroll and the faculty here have been amazing in tailoring my majors to fit my all of my educational needs.
 I would also recommend that prospective students reach out to faculty that are teaching in the majors that they are interested in because the faculty knows all of the ins and outs of the programs.
 I would also recommend that if anyone is interested in majoring at theatre to double major at Carroll.

 Why did you choose to attend Carroll University?